Kneckter/HAProxySetup/README.md

   # These two ACLs are used when a Squid backend as default backend is used so you can split these out to the paid proxies
   #acl auth hdr_dom(host) -i pgorelease.nianticlabs.com sso.pokemon.com
   #acl gd hdr_dom(host) -i api.ipotter.cc ipotter.cc ipotter.app 104.28.10.9 104.28.11.9

+  # If your data usage is high, I would suggest using this ACL and the second "silent-drop" so map tiles aren't downloaded.
+  #acl tiles hdr_dom(host) -i maps.nianticlabs.com

+  # Only use one of these to drop traffic.
   http-request silent-drop if host_name
+  #http-request silent-drop if host_name || tiles

   # This line is used to send Manager traffic to RDM instead of the external proxies.
   use_backend rdm if port_rdm